 Coordinator Mark Wang Opens in new window

 Description Problem-oriented thinking and distributed system design are essential for neuromorphic engineers.
-This unit is designed to provide students with sufficient understanding to neuromorphic processor.
+This subject is designed to provide students with sufficient understanding to neuromorphic processor.
 Students will be able to implement spiking neural networks by programming neuromorphic processors The lab work and programming assignments focus on different key aspects of programming neuromorphic processor: Neural modelling, Python programming, debugging code and hardware/software co-simulation.
 The workshops focus on the concrete implementation of neural networks.

 School Graduate Research School

 Restrictions Must be enrolled in 8124 Master of Applied Neuromorphic Engineering

 Proficient in Python, basic in neural computing, basic in spiking neural networks.